Archive for August, 2011

 Here, where I live, it is the day before the first hurricane of 2011 comes to cause us a little trouble.
 However, she has started her course today in North Carolina.
 We won’t get hit as hard as some unfortunate people, however, I’m not taking chances with the wind we are expecting tonight and tomorrow!

-I went around this morning collecting the hammocks and hammock chairs hanging from the trees in the backyard.
-I also took my Hatteras Hammocks cushioned double swing down and inside.
+I went around this morning collecting the hammocks and hammock swings hanging from the trees in the backyard.
+I also took my large swing stand down and inside.
 I don’t want it to become a parachute when the outer reaches of this huge hurricane reach us.
 I am very protective of my back yard haven and want to maintain it as long as the season will allow me to!

 I guess this will conclude my healthy lifestyle series for now.
 Of course, I will still get a blog on here and there!
 I hope I have given you some simple ways to improve your health.
 Remember, it is the small changes that lead to big benefits.
 Try one new healthy habit each week if it makes it easier.